mortenivar/Jed-modes/README.aspell.txt

 aspell.sl is an extension minor mode to the jed editor to spell check the current buffer as you type along ("on the fly").
 Misspelled words will be highlighted in red by default.
-It borrows some ideas from flyspell.sl from jedmodes, but adds some other functions and is also a little less complicated to set up, in part because it supports aspell only.
+It borrows some ideas from flyspell.sl from jedmodes, but adds some other functions and is also a little less complicated to set up, in part because it supports Aspell only.

                                  Installation: